← Back to Blog

 What were Dubai property transaction volumes in Q1 2026?

-Do mortgaged properties qualify for the Golden Visa?
+Do mortgaged properties qualify for the UAE Golden Visa through real estate?

-How can agents verify numbers without marketing PDFs?
+How can agents verify Dubai market numbers without relying on marketing PDFs?

 Not investment, legal, tax, or immigration advice.
 Figures are illustrative of public reporting at publication time and must be reverified from primary sources.